myshell-ai/AIlice/README.md

 We will select the currently best-performing open-source model to provide a reference for users of open-source models.

-- The best among all models: **mixtral-8x22b-instruct**
+- The best among all models: **qwen-2-72b-instruct**.
+This is **the first open-source model with practical value**.
+It's a great advancement!
+It has reasoning capabilities close to GPT-4, though not quite there yet.
+With active user intervention through the interrupt feature, many more complex tasks can be successfully completed.

-- The second-best performing model: **meta-llama/Meta-Llama-3-70B-Instruct**.
+- The second-best performing models: **mixtral-8x22b-instruct** and **meta-llama/Meta-Llama-3-70B-Instruct**.
 It's worth noting that the Llama3 series models seem to exhibit a significant performance drop after quantization, which reduces their practical value.
 You can use them with Groq.

 If you find a better model, please let me know.